 Samsung Galaxy Note 7

-The Samsung Galaxy Note 7 is banned from both carry on and checked bags because of an issue with the lithium batteries in this particular model of cell phone.
+The Samsung Galaxy Note 7 is banned from both carry on and checked bags because of an issue with the lithium batteries in this particular cell phone model.
 See full notice for details.

 Spare butane and propane gas canisters